 So far nobody has managed to to produce a smartwatch that matches the super convenience of Apple Watch and Apple Pay Suica.
 If JR East and Apple produce Family Suica, they would effectively future-proof both next generation Suica and Apple Watch in the Japan market.

 Apple Maps Japan can’t catch a break.
 Traffic has been available since September 2019 but only got listed on the feature availability page last week, June 2020.
 Handa International Airport is currently listed for indoor maps but the data isn’t there.
 And so it goes for the Apple Maps 2.0 reboot.
 Here is a quick list of missing features along with some new feature requests.

 There are several iOS 13 Apple Maps features that have not made it to Japan:

-More accurate detail is welcome but I don’t think Apple can ever get the whole picture by themselves.
+More accurate detail is always welcome but I don’t think Apple can ever get the whole picture by themselves especially with the 2nd rate Japanese map data supplier they currently use.
 Google Maps real genius is it’s deft ability to synthesize disparate data suppliers in a seamlessly whole service.
 Apple Maps biggest single failure, from day one to today, is it’s utter inability to synthesize various data suppliers into a solid service.

-It’s a chunky clunky Japanese product, from eternally 3rd rate map data from IPC on down to Foursquare.
+It’s a chunky clunky Japanese product, from eternally 2nd rate map data from Increment P (IPC) on down to 3rd rate Foursquare JP.
 Top Japanese map data supplier Zenrin is the logical choice especially since Google dropped them, but Apple doesn’t seem inclined to switch, nor could they intelligently integrate it.

 There are small tweaks Apple could make to transit directions that would make them much more useful such as transfer station platform numbers and crowd conditions, features that Google and Yahoo Japan have offered for a long time.